 Whether someone suffers from chronic pain or not, I feel it is safe to assume that most people see their doctors for two reasons.
 The first is to stay healthy, and the second is to find answers and get well.
 The last thing we expect is to leave that appointment physically feeling 10X worse than we did when we arrived.
 I expect to physically feel worse if I have the flu, bronchitis, etc..….
 I also expect to experience some additional physical pain from my chronic conditions.
 But even then, the level of exhaustion is nothing compared to what I endure from regular checkups of my chronic conditions.

 After 15 years of living with my chronic conditions, I have been able to pinpoint what makes these appointments so unbearable.
 The cause is the time I spend waiting to see my doctor past my appointment time.
 There is no excuse for making patients wait 45-60 minutes past their appointment time in the waiting room.
-I understand that emergencies happen or that the doctor may have needed more time with another now and again.
-However, for some doctors this seems to be common practice and the only excuse they have is over booking patients and not allowing for enough time for their visits.
+I understand that emergencies happen or that the doctor may need more time with another now and again.
+However, this seems to be common practice for some doctors, and the only excuse they have is overbooking patients and not allowing enough time for their visits.